Jatin794/crypto/content/Exchanges.md

 So you have some money (or crypto) and now you want to frivoslously play around with it.
 Very well, look no further.
 Here I list exchanges sorted by their country of origin in no particular order; in the linked page you can see some recommended details.

+Update: Added recommended coins to use for withdrawal, especially if you, like me, use multiple exchanges and prefer low fees in transferring between them.
+Or if you want a not-expensive crypto exit strategy.

 India:

 [[CoinDCX]]